fbarez/neuroplasticity/README.md

-# Repository for Investigation of Conceptual Neuroplasticity in Language Models
+# Repository for "Large Language Models Relearn Removed Concepts"

 > Aim: investigate the relationship between groups of concept neurons, using the inherent plasticity of artificial neural networks.